 Food matches include:

-Europe: Spaghetti all'aglio e olio (simple pasta dish with garlic and olive oil) with mountain herbs; sardines escabeche
+Europe: Spaghetti all'aglio e olio (spaghetti with garlic, olive oil); sardines escabeche

 Asia: Satay sotong (grilled squid skewers); soba noodles topped with cucumber